About the Author

 Laura Pritchett’s recent novel, Stars Go Blue (Counterpoint Press), was based on her father’s experience with Alzheimer’s and addresses the themes of death with dignity and caregiving.
 It received starred reviews from Booklist and Library Journal, the latter calling it “a brilliant novel, filled with heartache and humor” and has been optioned for movie rights.
 It was recently named winner of the High Plains Book Award.

 Writing Stars Go Blue and other related projects sent her down the path that eventually resulted in Making Friends with Death.
-Pritchett has been fascinated since earliest memory.
-On top of that, in her 30s, she found herself in chronic pain and was diagnosed with several diseases, including neurological disorder called Trigeminal Neuralgia, also called “The Suicide Disease,” which is indeed something she was gearing up for should a solution not be found (plot spoiler: she did in fact find a solution).
+Pritchett has been oddly obsessed with dying well since earliest memory.
+On top of that, in her 30s, she found herself in chronic pain and was diagnosed with a neurological disorder called Trigeminal Neuralgia, also called “The Suicide Disease,” which is indeed something she was gearing up for should a solution not be found (plot spoiler: she did in fact find a solution).
 Meanwhile, since her father was diagnosed with early-onset Alzheimer’s (the one type which can be tested for), Pritchett knew she’d get the test so that she could choose a different end than her father’s slow decline.

-All authors, it seems, have core themes.
-And Pritchett's?
-It mostly comes down to sex and death.
+Authors often have core themes, and Pritchett mostly comes down to sex and death.
 She's never written about taxes, and never intends to.

 You can reach Laura at email@example.com.